tenhishadow/dotfiles/README.md

 [ans-workstation](https://github.com/tenhishadow/ans-workstation)

-it configures the workstation and also includes this repo
+it configures the workstation and also includes this repository